Positive Univariate Polynomials: SOS certificates, algorithms, bit complexity, and T-systems: Introduction

 First, we present a detailed description of the various steps of the \usos algorithm by Chevillard, Harrison, Jolde{\c{s}}, and Lauter \cite{chml-usos-alg-11} (\Cref{sec:wu-sos-presentation}).
 Then, \Cref{sec:wpu-sos-steps-complexity} studies the bit complexity of the steps and the bitsize of the various quantities involved in the computations.
 In \Cref{sec:overall-complexity-wpu-sos} we present the overall complexity of the algorithm and the certificate, and in \Cref{sec:pos-over-interval} we consider nonnegativity over an interval. \Cref{sec:implementation} presents our implementation and experiments.
 In \Cref{sec:interlacing} we establish the connection of positive real polynomials, SOS decompositions, T-systems, and interlacing polynomials.
 For a brief background on T-systems we refer to \Cref{sec:T-systems} and \cite{Karlin-repr-pos-63,Dio-T-systes-arxiv}.

-Finally, in the Appendix we present auxiliary results on separation bounds and root approximation of univariate polynomials (Sec.~\ref{sec:prelim-root-approx}), bounds on the minimum of a polynomial and the approximation variant of the fan-in algorithm from multipoint evaluation (Sec.~\ref{sec:fan-in}).
+Finally, in the Appendix, we give and alternative proof of Lemma~\ref{lem:PQ-interlace} (Sec.~\ref{sec:alternative-interlacing}) and we present auxiliary results on separation bounds and root approximation of univariate polynomials (Sec.~\ref{sec:prelim-root-approx}), bounds on the minimum of a polynomial and an approximation variant of the fan-in algorithm from multipoint evaluation (Sec.~\ref{sec:fan-in}).
 We also present a bird's eye view of T-systems (\Cref{sec:T-systems}).

 \paragraph{Notation}

 We denote by $\OO$, resp. $\OB$, the arithmetic, respectively bit, complexity; we also use $\sOO$, resp. $\sOB$, to ignore (poly-)logarithmic factors.
 For a polynomial $A = \sum_{k=0}^d a_k x^k \in \CC[x]$ of degree $d$ we denote by $\onenorm{A}$ resp.\ $\normi{A}$, the one resp.\ the infinity, norm of the vector $(a_0,\dots,a_d)$.
 We denote by $\lc(A) = a_d$, resp. $\tc(A) = a_0$, the leading, resp. tailing, coefficient of $A$.
 If $A \in \QQ[x]$, then the bitsize of $A$ is the maximum bitsize of its coefficients, including a bit for the sign.
 For $a \in \QQ$, its bitsize is the maximum bitsize of the numerator and the denominator.
 If $A \in \QQ[x]$ has degree $d$ and bitsize $\tau$, then we also say that $A$ has size $(d, \tau)$.
 We write $\Delta_{\alpha}(A)$ or just $\Delta_{\alpha}$ to denote the minimum distance between a root $\alpha$ of $A$ and any other root.
 We call this quantity {\em local separation bound}.
 We also write $\Delta_i$ instead of $\Delta_{\alpha_i}$.
 Also $\Delta(A)=\min_{\alpha}{\Delta_{\alpha}(A)}$ or just $\Delta$ denotes the {\em separation bound}, that is the minimum distance between all the roots of $A$.
 Finally, let $D(c, r) = \{ x \in \CC\,:\, \abs{x-c} \leq r \}$.
 Given a complex number $z \in \CC$ such that $\abs{z} < 2^\tau$, we say that $\wt{z}$ is an approximation up to an absolute precision $\lambda \in \NN$, if $\abs{z - \wt{z}} < 2^{-\lambda}$.
 Then, the bitsize of the approximation is at most $\tau + 2 \lambda + 2$ and we can represent it as a dyadic fraction of the form $a 2^{-b}$, for $a \in \ZZ$ and $b \in \NN$.